marcelo-ferraz/PassOn/README.md

 # PassOn

-**PassOn** is a mapper generator, that aims to simplify the mapping between objects.
-Is based on the convention over configuration mindset.
+**PassOn** is a mapper generator, that aims to simplify the mapping between objects using convention over configuration.
 The generated mappers use simple assignments and are emitted in IL and stored in a thread-safe cache.

 ## Examples
 ### No configuration, just matching